sul-dlss/blacklight-hierarchy/README.md

     config.add_facet_field 'queue_status_facet', :label => 'Queue Status',
         :partial => 'blacklight/hierarchy/facet_hierarchy'

-Add the hierarchy-specific options to the controller configuration
+Add the hierarchy-specific options to the controller configuration (values are arrays: 1st element is array, 2nd is delimiter string):

     config.facet_display = {
       :hierarchy => {
-        'tag' => [nil]
+        'wf' => [['wps','wsp','swp'], ':'],
+		'callnum' => [['top_facet'], '/']
       }
     }

-(The `[nil]` value is present in support of rotatable facet hierarchies, which I don't have time to document right now.)
+Note that the delimiter MUST be specified at the present time, and MUST be the acual delimited used in the Solr field value.

 ## Caveats